↑

 First, remember that there is no such thing as a perfect family.

-To reduce the stress, keep communicating.
+To reduce the stress, it’s essential to keep communicating.

-If possible, encourage parents to voice their wishes before any health changes occur.
+Encourage parents to voice their wishes before any health changes occur.

 Unfortunately, most people do not have discussions about these topics until caregiving needs are required.

-Thus, when caring issues come up suddenly, it can feel like a desperate time for caregivers.
 Each sibling may not only cope differently but also may focus on another period emotionally (including feelings from childhood to anticipation of the loss of the parent).

 How to Relieve the ‘Facilitator’ Burden

-If the parent is currently in a healthcare facility, a nurse, social worker or other health care provider can facilitate the family meeting.
+A nurse, social worker, or other healthcare provider can facilitate the family meeting if the parent is in a healthcare facility.
 If the parent is not in an institution, home-based services are available.
-Healthcare providers can be a non-biased voice.

 It is helpful to use a healthcare provider as the meeting facilitator because the provider can: